pstetz/misc/README.md

-Some misc work I've done to explore new topics.
+Some miscellaneous work I've done to explore new topics.

 - java_algorithm: An algorithm I developed in Java.